ethereum/consensus-specs/specs/networking/p2p-interface.md

 Requests count beacon blocks from the peer starting from `start_slot` on the chain defined by `head_block_root`.
 The response MUST contain no more than count blocks. `step` defines the slot increment between blocks.
 For example, requesting blocks starting at `start_slot` 2 with a step value of 2 would return the blocks at [2, 4, 6, …].
 In cases where a slot is empty for a given slot number, no block is returned.
 For example, if slot 4 were empty in the previous example, the returned array would contain [2, 6, …].
 A step value of 1 returns all blocks on the range `[start_slot, start_slot + count)`.

-The request is encoded as an SSZ-container.
+The request MUST be encoded as an SSZ-container.
 The response is sent as many `response_chunk` with each chunk consisting of a single `BeaconBlock`.

 `BeaconBlocksByRange` is primarily used to sync historical blocks.